iangreenleaf/blog_house/_drafts/air-conditioning.md

 Jeremy was the leader of the crew and was a delight to work with (I've seen him about once a year since, for other projects and followups).
 The crew did a great job of not making a mess and was good about consulting me before making important decisions.

+{% single_image path: assets/images/air-conditioning/exterior-unit.jpg alt: "Exterior condenser unit", caption: "The exterior unit." %}

 They wrapped up on July 20th, and then we proceeded to have an abnormally cool and cloudy summer and never needed to actually use air conditioning.
 What a grand christening!
 We did make good on our investment starting in the summer of 2018, which brought a number of prolonged heat waves.
 The system works very well, runs quiet, and has no trouble cooling the house.

-A couple small imperfections:
+A few small imperfections:
 There are a couple large flexible ducts supplying some of the lines that I don't love.
 These might have been avoided if all the supplies had been placed during the initial installation, when some of the areas to run lines were more accessible.
 One of the big ducts runs across the ceiling of the laundry/utility room in the basement, which is not a huge deal because it's the laundry/utility room, but it does encroach on the headspace a bit.

+{% single_image path: assets/images/air-conditioning/basement-duct.jpg alt: "Large duct in the laundry room" %}

 The other runs around the edge of the attic.
 This could have been a real nuisance, but it worked out okay.
 We were already planning to build kneewalls on the slanted sides and could enclose it in those.
 The part passing under the window will eventually be turned into shelves and a window seat, which is a good use for that space.
 Still, it would have made life a little easier not to have to work these ducts into our plans.

+{% single_image path: assets/images/air-conditioning/attic-duct.jpg alt: "Large duct along the attic perimeter", caption: "Part of the housing for the attic duct, to eventually be capped." %}

-The only real complaint I had with the crew's work was this, which I didn't notice until well after the fact:
+The only real complaint I had with the crew's work was one spot I didn't notice until after the job was done where they had routed a line in front of the attic's small porthole window in a way it couldn't be enclosed without blocking the window.

-TODO

-There's no way to enclose that and still have access to the little porthole window.
 Frustratingly, the crew did a great job of communication in general and consulted me on a whole bunch of decisions where I was fine with what they wanted to do.
 This was the one time that I wouldn't have liked their plan, and of course it was the one thing they didn't check with me on.
 It was a good lesson to me that yes, I should check in frequently on work that's happening and not feel too guilty about bothering the workers.